joshuaar/alarc-scripts/README.md

 #README FOR PIPELINE SCRIPTS

-##Part 1: Create Directories and Copy Data
+##Create Directories and Copy Data

 We start with several directories full of raw data.
 From this we need to create the following directory structure